standage/amel-dmnt3-2014-05/README.md

 In our research group we are interested in investigating similar questions of differential expression and alternative splicing across experimental contrasts.
 Here I describe my efforts to reproduce this analysis using a fairly canonical invocation of the Tuxedo toolkit (Bowtie2, Tophat, and Cufflinks).
-The raw data files, intermediate data files, and final results are too large to include in this repository, but scripts and documentation included with this repository are intended to facilitate automated replication of the analysis on any UNIX-like system (such as Mac OS X or Linux).
+Although raw input files and intermediate data files are too large to include in this repository, the output files are provided (see ``cufflinks/cuffdiff-output.tar.gz``).
+More importantly, full disclosure of all commands and code used to conduct the analysis is provided in an effort to facilitate automated replication of the analysis on any UNIX-like system (such as Mac OS X or Linux).

 ## Materials and Methods